nodejs/modules/doc/plan-for-new-modules-implementation.md

 * Define semantics for importing a package entry point, e.g. `import _ from 'lodash'`
   - Currently this is only possible via an explicit deep import, e.g. `import _ from 'lodash/index.mjs'`.
 The idea would be to somehow enable the former syntax.
   - `package.json` `module` field? `main` field?

+* Define semantics for determining when to load sources as CommonJS or ES module for both the top-level main (`node x.js`) and dependency loading.

 ## Phase 3